dadkakdead/ScrapeMe/README.md

     return myData;
 }
 ```
 Assuming the third step was completed correctly, the *myTask* function will run once https://mysite.com/page/1 loads. *myData* is used to save the structured content of the scraped page.
-The **ntScraper** controller requires the *taskId*, *pageUrl*, and *timestamp* variables to manage the scraped data.
+The **ScrapeMe** controller requires the *taskId*, *pageUrl*, and *timestamp* variables to manage the scraped data.
 If these variables are missing, the scraped data cannot be exported.

 6. Add "myTask.js" to the list of content scripts in [manifest.json]
 ```json